Apa: What is the Gir 1, 2, 3 or 4 of the Aggir grid?

 - Voluntarily practice, alone or in groups, various leisure activities

 If the health of the older person receiving the Apa requires it, they may request a reassessment of their situation.
 She has to send a letter to the department.

 Who shall I contact

-If you were classified as Gir 5 or Gir 6 on a previous Apa application, and your health now requires a classification in another Gir, you can file a new one allocation request..
+If the person had been classified as Gir 5 or Gir 6 in a previous application for an Apa and his health condition now requires classification in another Gir, he can file a new one request for allocation.

 Who can help me?

 Find who can answer your questions in your region